gbif/hp-legume/working_groups/OToL.md

 | Suggest a tree        | Trees needed                   | Recent trees that cover groups not in current synthetic treed, especially species level             |

 --------
-*Potential Trees: This list of trees was pulled from LPWG citations mainly.
+* Potential Trees: This list of trees was pulled mailnly from LPWG citations.
+This is an old list and needs updating.

-Priority for inclusion: categorization of whether we think this is a priority for curation and inclusion (High, Medium, Low and uncategorized).
-We have hidden studies in which we think are in need of curation but only have a few legume species (based on title) and not worth the work.
-We need your input here.
-Clade old subfamily: Notes of the high level study group (please edit) Genus or such: Notes of the high lower study group (please edit)

-TO DO:
-Please look at the Clade old subfamily  & Genus or such columns and update if we have made mistakes.
-The goal of these two columns is to help us ID areas of the phylogeny where we have adequate coverage and areas that need work.
-It would be great to have a better curated list on the pulldown menu to sort the studies.
-Or add these new names Caesalpinioideae (incl. mimosoid clade), Dialioideae, Detarioideae, Cercidoideae, and Duparquetioideae.

-Priority for inclusion: It doesn’t take much work to complete the curation of these trees and include them but it still takes time.
-Do we have these labeled right.
-Please edit and suggest.
+##Priority list of things to do by the Working group
+* Identify studies that are high priority to include
+   * species level
+   * missing in current synthetic tree
+   * recent publications
+   * in Treebase or we can easily get Treefiles.
+* Update the taxonomy in the spreadsheet
+   * to help find gaps
+   * many mistakes
+* Identify trees from the OToL List and Potential Tree list that are worthy of incusion
+* Download the tree file [Newick](https://drive.google.com/file/d/1OcTQbFTuO8Heo_xAvgbc6XgBAODheWIU/view?usp=sharing) and find gaps in coverage
+* Perhps focus on Caesalpinioideae (incl. mimosoid clade), Dialioideae, Detarioideae, Cercidoideae, and Duparquetioideae
+   * much better current coverage inthese clades

 Click on a OpenTree study link to see what the interface looks like.
 You will need a GitHb account to edit.